-Prime's special capabilities go well beyond the sensor.
-Its state of the art algorithms combined with copious high-speed DDR3 memory and high speed FPGA's (Field Programmable Gate Arrays) provide new opportunities for extracting the best information from acquired images
+Prime BSI Express' special capabilities go well beyond the sensor.
+Its state of the art algorithms combined with copious high-speed DDR3 memory and high speed FPGA's (Field Programmable Gate Arrays) provide new opportunities for extracting the best information from acquired images.
+Teledyne Photometrics leveraged the revolution in computational imaging with new features.